roadwarriorslive/Pipulate/README.rst

 server on a given day.
 It can be like playing a giant game of Tetris, so it would be nice to have concurrency.

 Concurrency, you say?
 Are you suuuuure?
-There might be order-dependencies to how your script runs that you haven't thought about.
-I find that it's always a good idea to avoid concurrency and to keep it simple (a wonderful attribute of code) if the situation doesn't really call for concurrency.
+There might be order-dependencies and race-conditions in your script runs that you haven't thought about.
+I find that it's always a good idea to avoid concurrency and to keep it simple (much good karma) if the situation doesn't really call for concurrency.
 As hardware and hosting gets cheaper, you can always slam out more EC2 instances and put less work per server.
+Everything scales if you just size your work to fit one unit of generic Linux server.

 Staying conservative with your estimates and modest with your promises is always a good idea, specially given how flaky all those APIs you're pulling from could be, you ought to size out the job, then half it.
 Maybe even quarter it.
 You won't be sorry.
 All that extra capacity in the server could be used for temp tables or other unexpected resource hogs you'll run into that you don't see today.

 ****************************************
-In the beginning
+In the beginning...
 ****************************************

 The idea here with Pipulate is to make a very generic and almost organic (with